zalando/zalando-howto-open-source/README.md

 Because It Can:

-- improve quality
+- Improve quality
-- mitigate risks
+- Mitigate risks
-- increase trust
+- Increase trust
-- save us money
+- Save us money
-- expand our technology choices
+- Expand our technology choices
-- be fun
+- Be fun
-- enable us to give back to the community
+- Enable us to give back to the community
-- strengthen our tech brand
+- Strengthen our tech brand
-- attract talent
+- Attract talent

 ##Our Open Source First Principles